BlackBonjour/doctrine-dbal-tablegateway/INTEGRATION-TESTS.md

 You can modify the Docker configuration to suit your specific testing needs:

-- Edit `Dockerfile` to add PHP extensions or change PHP configuration
 - Edit `docker-compose.yml` to modify database settings or add additional services
+- Edit `.env` to change database connection parameters